BVue Visual Vitals is the First Ever Contactless, Video-based

 General Health and Wellness

 Your personal, medical-grade vital signs monitoring tool, right in your pocket

 Use your smartphone or tablet camera to measure vital signs like heart rate, heart rate variability, mental stress, oxygen saturation, respiration and more.
 As simple as that!
 No skin contact, no wearables needed!

 Stay tuned!
 Register now with your email and you will soon be notified on the launch of our app!

 Keeping an eye on your general health status has never been easier

-Just look into your smartphone or tablet camera to get real-time insights into your personal wellbeing.
+Just look into your smartphone, tablet or laptop camera to get real-time insights into your personal wellbeing.

 You can also measure the vital signs of another person – such as a child or disabled person.